 If your cat is scratching your furniture, and destroying your home, you need to realize that your cat needs to scratch and climb.
 Scratching conditions your cat's claws by removing the old layers of the nails.
 Scratching and climbing are highly enjoyable feline activities and are part of the essence of being a cat.
 Since your cat will want and need to scratch, provide her with a variety of scratching posts and teach her to use them.
 Until your cat can be trusted not to scratch and claw your furniture, she should not be allowed free run of your house when you are not there to supervise her.
 If your cat has a single favorite scratching site, this may be temporarily protected by covering it with some netting or loosely woven fabric.
-Cats do not like to snag their claws.
+C

 As a temporary measure you can confine your cat to an area where she cannot get into trouble.
 Confinement is not the answer to the problem, but it can be used to help train your cat to use a post when you are not home to actively train her.
 The confinement area should be well stocked with a variety of scratching and climbing posts.
 Since your cat will have no other choice of things to scratch, she will learn to scratch and climb her posts.